senzing-factory/github-action-jira-issue-creation/README.md

-# Git Action Jira Issue Creation
+# GitHub Action Jira Issue Creation

-Git Action to create an Issue in Jira.
-This action can be used to create an issue when a build fails in a Git Action workflow.
+GitHub Action to create an Issue in Jira.
+This action can be used to create an issue when a build fails in a GitHub Action workflow.

 ## Usage

 This action can be used after any other action.
 Below is simple example on using it:

 1\.
-Create a `.github/workflows/git-action-jira-issue-creation.yml`
+Create a `.github/workflows/github-action-jira-issue-creation.yml`

 2\.
-Add the following properties to `git-action-jira-issue-creation.yml` file
+Add the following properties to `github-action-jira-issue-creation.yml` file

 ```yaml
 on: push